Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \subsection{The BDNK theory}

-The \textdef{Bemfica-Disconzi-Noronha-Kovtun (BDNK) theory} is the culmination of a series of works \cite{Bemfica:2020zjp,Bemfica-Disconzi-Noronha-2019-1,Bemfica-Disconzi-Noronha-2018,Kovtun:2019hdm,Hoult:2020eho}, whose goal is to construct a causal, stable, and locally well-posed theory of relativistic viscous fluids \emph{\`a la} Eckart and Landau-Lifshitz, i.e., where the viscous fluxes are given in terms of $\varrho$, $n$, $u$, and their derivatives up to first order.
+The \textdef{Bemfica--Disconzi--Noronha--Kovtun (BDNK) theory} is the culmination of the works by \cite{Bemfica-Disconzi-Noronha-2018,Bemfica-Disconzi-Noronha-2019-1,Bemfica:2020zjp,Kovtun:2019hdm,Hoult:2020eho}, whose goal is to construct a causal, stable, and locally well-posed theory of relativistic viscous fluids \emph{\`a la} Eckart and Landau--Lifshitz, i.e., where the viscous fluxes are given in terms of $\varrho$, $n$, $u$, and their derivatives up to first order.

 As we have done with the DNMR theory, we will not discuss physical aspects of the BDNK theory in detail, restricting ourselves to physical aspects of the theory that are of direct relevance for the mathematical results we will present or that help elucidate the current status of the BDNK theory as a research program.
 Thus, instead of working through the physical arguments and modeling choices that lead to the BDNK theory, we will define it here and work out its mathematical consequences in what follows.
-But since some of the modeling choices might seem unmotivated, we make some brief remarks about them in Section \ref{S:BDNK_origins}.
+But since some of the modeling choices might seem unmotivated, we make some brief remarks about them in Sect.~\ref{S:BDNK_origins}.
 Readers interested in the physical motivation leading to \eqref{E:Viscous_fluxes_BDNK} below can consult the above references, especially \cite{Bemfica:2020zjp,Kovtun:2019hdm}, where a more thorough discussion is given.

 The BDNK theory is defined by taking the viscous fluxes in \eqref{E:Energy_momentum_viscous} and \eqref{E:Baryon_density_current_viscous} as follows.

 where

 where $\upmu$ is the chemical potential determined by the thermodynamic relation